- How is vaginal cancer treated?

 - More treatment information for vaginal cancer

 Topical therapy puts the drug directly onto the cancer.
-This is another way to treat VAIN, but is not used to treat invasive vaginal cancer.
+This is another way to treat vaginal pre-cancer (vaginal intraepithelial neoplasia or VAIN), but is not used to treat invasive vaginal cancer.

 One choice is to apply the chemotherapy drug, fluorouracil (5-FU), directly to the lining of the vagina.
 This is repeated weekly for about 10 weeks or given nightly for 1 to 2 weeks.
 This treatment has drawbacks.
 It can cause severe vaginal and vulvar irritation.
 Also, it may not work as well using the laser or simply removing the lesion with surgery.